 By KBB.com Editors

-During serious off-road driving, the new Kinetic Dynamic Suspension System maximizes suspension travel in order to keep the tires on the ground.
-Without it, a tire would hang uselessly over the valley between deep moguls when the suspension reached its limit of travel.
+During serious off-road driving, the Kinetic Dynamic Suspension System maximizes suspension travel in order to keep the tires on the ground.
+On pavement, the KDSS helps alleviate body roll thanks to the system's massive anti-roll bars.

-The 2011 Toyota Land Cruiser's large interior can seat up to eight passengers, or as few as one person and a mountain of gear (or any number of combinations in between.)
-Oddly, where most of the Land Cruiser's competitors offer a flush or flat-folding third-row seat, Toyota has chosen to stick with an outdated split-bench design in which the two halves flip up and stow at the cargo bay's sides.
+The 2013 Toyota Land Cruiser's spacious interior can seat up to eight passengers, or as few as one person and a mountain of gear (or any number of combinations in between.)
+Oddly, where most of the Land Cruiser's competitors offer a fold-flat third-row seat, Toyota decided to stick with an outdated split-bench design in which the two halves flip up and stow at the cargo bay's sides.
 The design isn't just awkward; it actually eats up quite a bit of cargo space.
-When the third row is not in use, adjustable second-row seating can be pushed rearward to create additional legroom.
-Although the instrument panel is well designed and easy to see, it is awash in numerous switches, gauges and displays, requiring the driver to first spend some time with the owner's manual to figure out what they all do.Exterior
+The new interior colors, Black and Sandstone, are complemented by the addition of perforated leather-trimmed seating surfaces and high-gloss wood-grain trim.
+The Land Cruiser's updated navigation system features Entune, Toyota's new infotainment offering, and includes advanced voice recognition to create a user-friendly multimedia experience.Exterior

-The 2011 Toyota Land Cruiser's 5.7-liter double-overhead cam V8 produces 381 horsepower and 401 pound-feet of torque, helping it tow trailers of up to 8,200-pounds.
-The capable six-speed automatic transmission employs a very low first gear for strong acceleration away from stoplights and two overdrive gears for better fuel economy.
-The Land Cruiser's revised full-time four-wheel-drive system has a Torsen torque-sensing center differential that sends engine torque to the axle with the most traction.
+The 2013 Toyota Land Cruiser's 5.7-liter double-overhead cam V8 produces 381 horsepower and 401 lb-ft of torque, helping it tow loads up to 8,200 pounds.
+The capable 6-speed automatic transmission utilizes a low first gear for powerful acceleration from stoplights and two overdrive gears for enhanced fuel economy.
+The Land Cruiser's full-time 4-wheel-drive system has a Torsen torque-sensing center differential that sends engine torque to the axle with the most traction.

 By gman on Wednesday, April 24, 2013